 Many of the electronic measuring instruments in use today for determining

-surface finish quality are equipped with microprocessor control systems and printers (Figure 54).
+surface finish quality is equipped with microprocessor control systems and printers (Figure 54).
 However, the true value of the results obtained is open to dispute, as most are only approximate, and vary according to the device concerned.
-It is essential to compare the type of probe (radius), needle pressure, measuring distance and filtering (cut-off), see DIN Standard 4768.
+It is essential to compare the type of probe (radius), needle pressure, measuring distance, and filtering (cut-off), see DIN Standard 4768.
 It is also very important to consider the material of the workpiece, its microstructure, hardness and type of machining, as well as the direction of the measuring distance with respect to the machining traces.
 Even when applied with a pressure of only 1 mN, a diamond probe with a radius of 5 microns will compress the surface of a non-ferrous part to about 50% of the roughness depth.

 The porosity of the microstructure must be taken into account in the case of

 oxide ceramic and sintered metals.
 Frequently, the bearing ratio is measured at different levels of the surface roughness and specified in %.
-Visual inspection is performed by means of a comparison between a polished surface and unpolished surface.
+Visual inspection is performed by means of a comparison between a polished surface and an unpolished surface.

-Figure 57: Shows a matte lapped aluminum part at magnification of 1600 and with the corresponding measurement diagram.
+Figure 57: Shows a matte lapped aluminum part at a magnification of 1600 and with the corresponding measurement diagram.

-with 4/0 fine paper, material removal approx. 2-5 microns, probe radius 5 microns, measuring pressure 1 mN.
+Figure 58: The same workpiece as in Figure 57, but polished on the polishing table with 4/0 fine paper, material removal approx. 2-5 microns, probe radius 5 microns, measuring pressure 1 mN.